 Paul Gosling is a writer and public speaker, specialising in the economy, accountancy, co-operatives and government and the public sector.

-A freelance journalist for more than 30 years, Paul has written for most quality UK and Irish national newspapers.
+A freelance journalist since 1989, Paul has written for most quality UK and Irish national newspapers.
 He contributed the weekly Questions of Cash column for The Independent’s personal finance section for more than a decade and was published in The Independent titles for virtually every week for 26 years.
 Paul’s work has also appeared in the Financial Times, The Times, the Irish Times, the Sunday Times, the Mail on Sunday, the Express, the Daily Telegraph, Ireland’s Sunday Business Post, the Irish Independent and in more than a hundred magazines.

 He was the appointed ‘Brexit expert’ for the Holywell Trust, producing podcasts and blogs on the impact of Brexit on the North West of Ireland, as well as writing a monthly analysis article for The Detail website.
 Paul has also been engaged by the Holywell Trust, with funding from the Community Relations Council, to conduct interviews with leading opinion formers in Northern Ireland to discuss how progress can be made to unlock political and social progress.
 Those interviews are available in podcast form, with summary articles, on the websites of the Holywell Trust and Slugger O’Toole.